 Winter spas and saunas

 From the thermal springs in Iceland and Banff to a Nordic spa in Quebec, we’ve discovered that there is much to enjoy about spas in winter.
-If you’re into a more chilled experience, then you can always try cold water swimming.
+You can always try cold water swimming if you’re into a more chilled experience.
 It’s your winter experience, so you do you.

 Learn to enjoy the snow